Cold and dry weather likely in most parts of country: PMD

 Pakistan

-According to the synoptic situation, continental air was prevailing over most parts of the country.
+According to the synoptic situation, continental air was prevailing over most parts of the county.

-According to the synoptic situation, continental air was prevailing over most parts of the country.
+According to the synoptic situation, continental air was prevailing over most parts of the county.

-Smog/fog (in patches) is likely to prevail at isolated plain areas of Punjab during morning/night hours.

-During the last 24 hours, dry weather prevailed over most parts of the country, while cold in hilly areas.
-Smoggy/foggy conditions persisted at isolated plain areas of Punjab.
+During the last 24 hours, the weather remained dry in most parts of the country, while cold weather in hilly areas.
+Smoggy/foggy conditions (in patches) prevailed over isolated plains areas of Punjab.